Skip to main content

 Chromatography separates components of a mixture based on their interactions with a stationary and a mobile phase.

-There are also other measurement methods/procedures that can be used in certain scenarios for concentration measurement.
+There are also other measurement methods/procedures that can be used for concentration measurement in certain scenarios.
 These include:

 • Electrochemical methods (such as potentiometry, ion-selective electrodes)